Akhil-Reddy-Challa/Learning-Docker/README.md

 # Docker Container

-This container is bundled with alpine and python, which expects a dirtectory with text files to be mounted on run-time so it can lists all the files and their word counts etc.
+This container is bundled with alpine and python, which expects a directory with text files to be mounted on run-time so it can lists all the files and their word counts etc.

 Steps to Run: